waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Investigation Notes
 - **Route 8 Spawning Trees:** Need to investigate if there's a specific trigger for the trees spawning, or if it's purely random.
 This could be related to step count or specific tile interactions.

-# IV.
+# VI.
 Self-Assessment Reflections
-- **Tool Deferral Failure (CRITICAL):** During the self-assessment on turn 225373, I identified a critical failure in my process.
+- **Tool Deferral Failure (CRITICAL):** During the self-assessment on turn 225424, I identified a critical failure in my process.
 I manually handled the spawning trees on Route 8 multiple times before finally creating the `tree_chopper` tool.
 This deferral of a necessary automation task is a direct violation of my core directives. **Lesson Reinforced:** If a repetitive manual task can be automated, building a tool for it is the highest priority and must be done immediately, not deferred.